 - Not warming up properly before physical activity

 You will generally feel a muscle strain as it occurs.
 Symptoms include:

 - Protection, rest, ice, compression, and elevation (known as the PRICE formula) can help the affected muscle.
 Here’s how: First, remove all constrictive clothing, including jewelry, in the area of muscle strain.
 Then:

 - Protect the strained muscle from further injury.

 - Rest the strained muscle.
 Avoid the activities that caused the strain and other activities that are painful.

-Want to know how Chiropractic to help you about your condition and how your posture may be casing this, Join our practice session with Chiropractor at Seaforth now.
+Want to know how Chiropractic may help you about your condition and how your posture may be causing this, Join our practice session with Chiropractor at Seaforth now.